 As described in Chapter 2, the County Sheriff's Department is partially funded by revenues from CSA-PP-1991-1.
-This CSA receives revenues from the State intended to compensate for the loss of funds due to ERAF property tax allocations beginning in 1993-94.6 State legislation or County negotiation to allocate a portion of this funding to a new city could significantly improve the feasibility of incorporation.
+This CSA is allocated property taxes intended to compensate for the loss of funds due to ERAF property tax allocations beginning in 1993-94.6 State legislation or negotiations with the County to allocate CSA or other County funds to a new city could improve the feasibility of incorporation.

-5 SB 89 (2011) excluded new cities from the statutory formula that allocates revenues based on the 2004 VLFproperty tax swap.
+5 SB 89 (2011) excluded new cities from the statutory formula that allocates revenues based on the 2004 VLF-property tax swap.